Jessedev1/meteor-postcss/README.md

 Because PostCSS processes all CSS files in Meteor, it will also process CSS files from Meteor packages.
 This is good in most cases and will not break anything, but sometimes it could be problematic.

 If you have installed a package which is problematic and PostCSS plugins can't process the CSS files from that package you can exclude it in the process.
-See for example this issue: [#14](https://github.com/juliancwirko/meteor-postcss/issues/14).
 In this case you need to exclude `constellation:console` package because it uses not standard CSS in its files.
 PostCSS plugin can't process that file.
 You can exclude it so it will be not processed by PostCSS, but it will be still bundled as is.

 If you want to exclude a package you need to use `postcss.excludedPackages` key, see the example below: